rehive/docs/source/includes/_introduction.md

 #### Metadata Fields

-Ccustom metadata fields can be filtered on their first level children by adding the child attribute as a suffix (`__child_attribute`).
+Custom metadata fields can be filtered on their first level children by adding the child attribute as a suffix (`__child_attribute`).
 So if metadata contains a JSON object with an attribute `name` it can be filtered using `metadata__name`.